jchristakis12/Boston-Poke/README.md

 2. Constructed the enemy trainer class

 -Week 4 (April 1 - April 5)
-1. Linking all the classes and scenes
+1. Worked on the game class and battle scene
-2. Working on the game class and battle scene
+2. Linked all the classes and scenes

 # **Getting Started**
 1. Install: